sensu/sensu-docs/content/sensu-go/5.16/reference/handlers.md

 ### Send event data to a TCP socket

-This handler will send event data to a TCP socket (10.0.1.99:4444) and timeout if an acknowledgement (`ACK`) is not received within 30 seconds:
+This handler will send event data to a TCP socket (10.0.1.99:4444) and timeout if an acknowledgement (`ACK`) is not received within 30 seconds.

 {{< language-toggle >}}